Bira/octopus-carnival/_drafts/hells-rebels-06-part-01.md

 lies, and will never be delivered.
 Instead, Athtinia will report on the PCs' reactions to Nereza, who will use the information to shape her arguments in coming days.
-The key here is to be perceptive enough to realize this, which will throw Nereza off her game enough that the DC remains unchanged (or even gets reduced if the PCs tattle on Athtinia, as Nereza will respect them for it).
+The key here is to be perceptive enough to realize this, which will throw Nereza off her game enough that the negotiation DCs remains unchanged (or even gets reduced if the PCs tattle on Athtinia, as Nereza will respect them for it).

 In the second night, at 3 AM, Bejakra makes her move.
 She uses magic items to summon three jorogumo and station then at key points as lookouts.
 Then she takes